vincentchowto/dissertationcodes/README.md

 # dissertationcodes
 Codes for the dissertation of 'Analysing Political Risk Regimes: Identifying Systematic Patterns and Shifts in Country Risk Measures Over Time'
-# ICRG Monthly Pipeline — Simple README
+# ICRG Monthly Data Analysis Pipeline — README

 This is a small toolkit to turn ICRG Excel data into tidy monthly data, build simple composites, find risk **regimes** with HMMs, and make a few helpful charts/tables.
 It’s written to be easy to run for a postgraduate project.